 You should be able to evaluate how large and problematic are those damages, as sometimes it would be cheaper to buy a new trumpet considering the cost you might have for repairing or maintaining it.

-Look Closely for Dents, Scratches and Rust
+Look Closely for Dents, Scratches, and Rust

 Especially in the following three areas: slides, mouthpiece, and valves.
 Small dents or dings are normal in a used item, especially in a student one, but they should now be too big as it might greatly affect how it will play.

-Analyse Its Slides and Valves
+Analyze Its Slides and Valves

 Do the slides move correctly back and forth?
 And do the valves move freely?
 It can happen that some valve is stuck considering that it might not have been well maintained or not played recently.